FluBBaOfWard/ARMV30MZ/README.md

 Timing should be pretty close to HW as well, it doesn't handle extra cycles on branches to odd addresses.

 This is a version with insecure handling of PC.
+This version requires asm hooks for memory reading.